 The /f option creates a temporary file, allowing for a name to be assigned, in this case temp.txt.
 The following lines should be included in the batch file:

-If the filename specified with the /f option exists, Get Personality will not append the line to the file.
+If the filename specified with the /f option exists, Get Personality does not append the line to the file.
 Instead, the existing line is overwritten in the file.

 Occasionally, a target device displays as active when it is down.
 This situation occurs when the status record is not refreshed properly in the database.
-To change the target device’s status in the database to down, Complete the steps that follow.
+To change the target device’s status in the database to down, Complete the following steps:

 - Click OK to mark the device as down.